jmoya34/ROS2-Basic-Necessities/README.md

 ```
 * The follow are parameters that can be used inside Node
 ![Image of Node parameters](/imgs/launch_parameters.png)
-* Excute Process allows us to run terminal commands through python.
-Words must be seperated as shown in the generate launch description function.
+* Execute Process allows us to run terminal commands through python.
+Words must be separated as shown in the generate launch description function.

-3. We need to add to the CMakeLists.txt file inorder to be able to colcon bulid in directory.
-Add the folliwng code under:
+3. We need to add to the CMakeLists.txt file in order to be able to colcon build in directory.
+Add the following code under:
 ```Cmake
 install(DIRECTORY
 launch